marrlab/DomainLab/docs/doc_benchmark.md

 the sampling for benchmarks is specified directly in this single configuration file.

 In this example we can see:
-- every node containing `aname` is considered as a task
+- Every node containing `aname` is considered as a task
-- hyperparameters can be sampled from different distributions and
+- Hyperparameters can be sampled from different distributions and
-- constraints between the hyperparameters can be specified.
+- Constraints between the hyperparameters of the same task can be specified.
+- By using the `categorical` distribution type, a list of valid values for a hyperparameter can be specified.
 - Equality constraints are not supported in the constraints section.
 To enforce equality of two hyperparameters use the `reference` key, see `p4` of `Task1`.
 References are supported only to sampled hyperparameters, referencing a reference